phil-opp/blog_os/blog/content/second-edition/posts/11-allocator-designs/index.md

  2: A second allocation was added right after the first; the `next` pointer points to the end of the second allocation
  3: A third allocation was added right after the second one; the `next pointer points to the end of the third allocation](bump-allocation.svg)

 The `next` pointer only moves in a single direction and thus never hands out the same memory region twice.
-When it reaches the end of the heap, no more memory can be allocated, which results in an out-of-memory error.
+When it reaches the end of the heap, no more memory can be allocated, resulting in an out-of-memory error on the next allocation.

 A bump allocator is often implemented with an allocation counter, which is inreased by 1 on each `alloc` call and decreased by 1 on each `dealloc` call.
-When the allocation counter reaches zero it means that all allocations on the heap were deallocated so that the complete heap is unused again.
+When the allocation counter reaches zero it means that all allocations on the heap were deallocated.
 In this case, the `next` pointer can be reset to the start address of the heap, so that the complete heap memory is available to allocations again.

-### Type Implementation
+### Implementation

-We start our implementation by creating a new `allocator::bump` submodule:
+We start our implementation by declaring a new `allocator::bump` submodule:

 ```rust
 // in src/allocator.rs